tstack/lnav/docs/source/ui.rst

    are received and processed.

 The timeline view [#]_ visualizes operations over time.
-The operations are identified by the "opid" field defined in the log format.
+The operations are ordered top-to-bottom by their start time.
+So, scrolling down will move forward in time.
+An operation is identified by the "opid" field defined in the log format.
 If the format does not define an OP ID, you can set one manually by doing an :code:`UPDATE` of the :code:`log_opid` column on the log vtable.

-In the view, there is a header that shows the overall time span, the narrowed time span around the focused line, and the column headers.
+In addition, if a log format defines a duration and no OP ID, an ID will be generated automatically as a hash over the log message.

+The time span of an operation is determined by the earliest and latest timestamps of messages that have the same OP ID.
+If the log messages contain a duration, that will also be used in the calculation.
+The span is shown in the view using a reverse-video bar.
+The time scale of the view is automatically adjusted to fit the operations at the top and bottom.
+The current scale is shown in the header.

-Each row in the view shows the following:
+Each row in the view shows:

 * The duration of the operation
-* Sparklines showing the number of errors and warnings relative to the total number of messages associated with the OPID.
+* Sparklines showing the number of errors and warnings relative to the total number of messages associated with the OP ID.
-* The OPID itself.
+* The OP ID itself.
-* A description of the operation as captured from the log messages.
+* A description of the operation as captured from the log messages or as set by doing an :code:`UPDATE` of the :code:`all_opids` table.

-The rows are sorted by the start time of each operation.

-If an operation row is in the focused time span, a reverse-video bar will show when the operation started and finished (unless it extends outside the time span).
-As you move the focused line, the focused time span will be adjusted to keep the preceding and following five operations within the span.

 The preview panel at the bottom of the display will show the messages associated with the focused operation.

 The following hotkeys can be useful in this view:

+* :kbd:`ENTER` -- Focus on the preview panel.
+Pressing :kbd:`q` or
+  :kbd:`Escape` will change the focus back to the main view.
 * :kbd:`p` -- If the log format defined sub-operations with the :code:`opid/subid` property, this will toggle an overlay panel that displays the sub-operation descriptions.